 Health and Wellbeing

-The IPL Zero Harm Council has responsibility for health and wellbeing across the Group and each business unit and site offers health and wellbeing programs appropriate for local needs and to suit local regulatory and cultural requirements.
+The IPL Zero Harm Council has responsibility for health across the Group and each business unit and site offers health and wellbeing programs appropriate for local needs and to suit local regulatory and cultural requirements.
 From an organisational point of view, health and wellbeing initiatives can: